 ¿Does all welfare money get to its beneficiaries?
-The Inter-American Development Bank (IDB) and governments have built economic bridges to reach the most disadvantaged, without being certain that the money dedicated to basic necessities reaches its destination.
-The IDB alone allocated 505 million dollar to social investment in 2017.
+Some global organizations as the Inter-American Development Bank (IDB) and governments of several countries have built economic bridges to reach the most disadvantaged, without being completely certain that the money dedicated to basic necessities reaches its destination.
+The IDB alone allocated 505 million dollars to social investment in 2017.

-A recent article published in La Nación denounces the ilegal commissions required by the “punteros“ (commission agents) to the recipients of jobs offered by the Argentinian authorities to people in need.
-The fear of losing such a necessary job maintains corruption and has fostered patronage.
-The event takes other forms in other countries, and not only under the requirement of commissions to maintain the job.
-Some of the aid for milk or bread ends up on a bar’s counter, and thats just one example.
+In the case of Argentina, a recent article published in La Nación newspaper denounces the illegal commissions required by the “punteros“ (commission agents) to the recipients of social plans offered by the authorities to people in need.
+The fear of losing such a necessary aid maintains corruption and has fostered patronage.
+The problem takes other forms in other countries, and not only under the requirement of commissions to maintain the social plan in force.
+Some of the aid for milk or bread ends up on a bar’s counter, and that’s just one example.